Covered Individuals: All CEI Employees

 The determination of which holidays are formally observed by the college is subject to change each fiscal year.
 All observed holidays will be identified in the official college calendar.

-Employees may be granted a leave of absence without pay only for justifiable reasons such as illness not otherwise covered by CEI’s Family and Medical Leave (FMLA) policy, emergencies or other compelling reasons, or to participate in constructive or educational activities as may be determined and approved by the employee’s immediate supervisor.
-Unless otherwise provided by law, employees who are not benefit-eligible are not eligible for an unpaid leave of absence.
-Employees are required to use their vacation and sick leave before taking an unpaid leave of absence.
+Employees may be granted leave without pay (LWOP) only for justifiable reasons such as illness not otherwise covered by CEI’s Family and Medical Leave (FMLA) policy, emergencies or other compelling reasons, or to participate in constructive or educational activities as may be determined and preapproved by the employee’s immediate supervisor.

-CEI will make every reasonable effort to hold open the position of an employee on an approved leave of absence.
-However, unless otherwise required by law, CEI retains the right to fill the position if it becomes necessary to do so.
-Failure to return to work from a leave of absence will be considered a voluntary resignation.
+CEI will make every reasonable effort to hold open the position of an employee on an approved unpaid leave.
+However, unless otherwise required by law, CEI retains the right to fill the position if the absence creates an undue hardship on the department and or institution.
+Failure to return to work from an unpaid leave of absence will be considered a voluntary resignation.

 Family Medical Leave Act (FMLA)